 One of the things I’ve been wanting to do to upgrade my garage was to add some overhead storage.
 Since I’m a fan of their storage cabinets, the Gladiator GearLoft overhead storage rack seemed like an obvious choice.

-In this article, we’re going to walk you through the installation process.
-We’re then going to let you know what we liked, and didn’t like about the Gladiator GearLoft overhead storage.
+In this article, we will walk through the Gladiator overhead storage installation process.
+I’ll then let you know what we liked and didn’t like about the Gladiator GearLoft overhead storage.

 I chose the Gladiator GearLoft overhead storage for a couple important reasons.

 First, I’m a big fan of Gladiator storage.
-If you’ve read any of my previous reviews, or seen photos of my garage, this won’t come as a surprise.
+If you’ve read any of my previous reviews or seen photos of my garage, this won’t surprise you.
 In addition to various RTA (Ready To Assemble) and Premier cabinets, I have two Gladiator workbenches and a heavy-duty steel shelf.

 So I know they make good stuff.

-Gladiator makes the GearLoft overhead storage in a variety of different sizes and colors.
+Gladiator makes the GearLoft overhead storage in various sizes and colors.
 You can get them in 4′ x 4′, 2′ x 4′, 2′ x 8′ and 4′ x 8′ sizes.
-All of them come in two color options, hammered granite and hammered white.
+They all come in two color options, hammered granite, and hammered white.

-Which leads into the second big benefit.
-Looking at the specs, the Gladiator GearLoft is very competitive with their main rivals SafeRacks and Fleximounts.
+This leads to the second significant benefit.
+Looking at the specs, the Gladiator GearLoft is very competitive with its main rivals SafeRacks and Fleximounts.